Twice-Cooked Tuscan Bread Soup

 This is one of Tuscany’s most famous bean dishes.
 Freshly made, this is a hearty but brothy soup; reheated the next day, it becomes a deeply flavorful, almost porridgy stew.

-1 large bunch swiss chard, trimmed and coarsely
+- 1 large bunch swiss chard, trimmed and coarsely chopped

-1 bunch cavolo nero or kale, trimmed and coarsely
+- 1 bunch cavolo nero or kale, trimmed and coarsely chopped

-1. Cook beans according to the Tuscan-Style White Beans recipe, reserving cooking liquid.
-Reserve 1 cup cooked beans; then purée remaining beans along with 2 cups of the cooking liquid.
-Set beans, purée, and remaining cooking liquid aside in three separate containers.
+- Cook beans according to the Tuscan-Style White Beans recipe, reserving cooking liquid.
+Reserve 1 cup cooked beans; then puree remaining beans along with 2 cups of the cooking liquid.
+Set beans, puree, and remaining cooking liquid aside in three separate containers.

-3. Add puréed beans and remaining cooking liquid, and simmer, covered, until vegetables are soft, about 1 hour.
+- Add pureed beans and remaining cooking liquid, and simmer, covered, until vegetables are soft, about 1 hour.
 Add bread and reserved beans, stir gently, cover, return to a simmer, and cook until bread begins to soften, about 10 minutes.
 Season to taste with salt and pepper, and serve.
 Refrigerate leftover soup.

 - The next day, preheat oven to 375º.
 Heat the leftover soup in the casserole in the oven, uncovered, stirring occasionally, until heated through, about 1 hour.
 For the last 30 minutes, do not stir; let soup brown lightly.
 Drizzle with another 1⁄4 cup oil, and serve.